gopiks/di-libs/README.md

 # di-libs
 Libraries that can be used on the browser or backend applications.
-There will be a common set of js libraries that will be directly included in some of the other apps we are developing (jsnb/mappy etc).
+For using include the js from github pages: https://gopi-suvanam.github.io/di-libs/build/di-libs.js There will be a common set of js libraries that will be directly included in some of the other apps we are developing (jsnb/mappy etc).

 The libs will be categorised into:
 1. ML (Machine learning including timeseries)